 If it was profitable for miners, we would expect them to undo transactions all the time, including transactions of other people who pay them to do so.
 Hence, users should not regard a payment as final unless it is unprofitable to reverse.
 Folk wisdom has expressed this question as "how many confirmations one has to wait until a payment is final."
-We show why additional confirmations do not add meaningful to Bitcoin's security.
+We show why additional confirmations beyond Nakamoto's recommendation do not meaningfully add to Bitcoin's security.
 Security, instead, is mainly the result of two simple factors.